Free Tips on Making Gold at Low Levels in World of Warcraft

 1. Level your toon to 5 and learn tailoring and enchanting.

-2. Go to the AH and buy all linen cloth that is 15 silver or less for a stack of 20 pieces or 10 bolts.
+2. Go to the AH and buy all linen cloth that is a good price for a stack of 20 pieces or 10 bolts.
 If there is none, then keep checking till there is.
-Don't buy more expensive stacks, it defeats the purpose of making a profit.
+Don't buy the expensive stacks, it defeats the purpose of making a profit.

 3. Level your tailoring till you can make the following: white, brown, red, blue and green linen shirts and white and red linen robes.

-4. The shirts you can put in the AH and sell them from 99 silver to 8 gold each.
+4. The shirts you can put in the AH and sell them, the price will be whatever the competition is.
 The white and brown sell for less and the green sells for slightly more.
 Before you put them in the AH, check and see if there are any in there and price yours a little less.
 If some idiot has put 20 of one color in for 1 silver each (he obviously made them to level his skill) then don't put any of your shirts of that color in that day, just hold on to them till the dollar shirts sell off and then you can sell yours for more.
 If you have the gold, buy his shirts and then put yours in at a higher price and sell his tomorrow at a higher price.
-Don't worry about being stuck with them......shirt ALWAYS sell.
+Don't worry about being stuck with them......shirts ALWAYS sell.
 If you have to hold on to them for a few days, to sell them for more, it is not a problem.

 6. The while linen robe pattern is from the trainer, but the red linen robe pattern you will have to buy.
-It is a very common pattern and you should not have to pay more than 10 silver for it.
-Learn both patterns and make three each per day, put the little +5 health chant on them and you can sell them for 1 gold 99 silver to 7 gold 75 silver, depending on your server.
+It is a very common pattern and you should not have to pay more than a gold for it.
+Learn both patterns and make three each per day, put the little +5 health chant on them and you can sell them for a decent price in the AH, depending on your server.
 Before putting them in the AH, check and see if there are any others in there already.
-If they are priced at 50 silver or less, buy them and enchant them and resell them.
-If they are over 50 silver, yours will still have an edge, even if they are priced higher, because of the enchant.
+If they are priced really low, buy them and enchant them and resell them.

-If you do this every time you put your quest loot in the AH, you will easily make an extra 5 gold or more, just from the sale of these small, low level things.
+If you do this every time you put your quest loot in the AH, you will easily make extra gold just from the sale of these small, low level things.
 You can do the same with some higher level tailoring items and make even more extra gold.

 Selling Pets for Gold in the AH